 As a leading driving force of the U.S. economy, the trucking industry remains the United States’ most crucial asset for commercial shipping.
-However, in recent years, the industry has finally reached the crossroads of a major crisis because not enough individuals are sitting behind the wheel transporting goods, equipment, products and merchandise nationwide.
+However, in recent years, the industry has finally reached the crossroads of a major crisis because not enough individuals are sitting behind the wheel transporting goods, equipment, products, and merchandise nationwide.

 According to American Trucking Associations (ATA) the industry is facing a significant trucker shortfall of more than 30,000 drivers.
-This is thought to be caused by a lack of younger truckers, newly enacted safety regulations and unattractive truck driver wages that seem to be stagnant at around $50,000 a year.
+This is thought to be caused by a lack of younger truckers, newly enacted safety regulations, and unattractive truck driver wages that seem to be stagnant at around $50,000 a year.
 In fact, when the wages of truckers are adjusted for inflation, today’s drivers earn significantly less than the truck drivers hauling freight in previous decades.

 Higher Pay Will Not Solve the Problem

 Many trucking companies, including Swift Transportation, are willing to provide better driver wages.
 However, the problem involves a lot more than financial compensation.
-Many local and national carriers vanished at the height of the financial crisis just a few years ago, losing their equipment and the ability to remain competitive when the lack of transportation needs diminished.
+Many local and national carriers vanished at the height of the financial crisis just a few years ago, losing their equipment and the ability to remain competitive when the lack of transportation needs to be diminished.

 Today, many truck drivers will only stay in their job if given family-friendly hours with better pay.
-This means that many OTR (over the road) truck jobs are harder to fill, because extended time away from home is unacceptable to many truckers.
+This means that many OTR (over the road) truck jobs are harder to fill because extended time away from home is unacceptable to many truckers.
 As a result, the turnover rate for many large truckload carriers specializing in long-haul deliveries has skyrocketed when compared to the loyalty of the workforce just a few years ago.
-According to ATA, at least 100,000 new truckers will be required over the next 10 years to fill the ever increasing shortage.
+According to ATA, at least 100,000 new truckers will be required over the next 10 years to fill the ever-increasing shortage.

 Fewer Drivers Often Equates to Inexperience